 Sunny Beach Travel Guide

-Over 130 restaurants and taverns in the Sunny Beach holiday resort cater to foreign tastes with a wide range of cuisine for holidaymakers of all nationalities.
-Places to eat in Sunny Beach range from the authentic British Red Lion pub for the homesick, to traditional Bulgarian mehanas and an unusual Bulgarian experience offered at the Hanska Shatra (Khan's Tent), which has a superb setting, mosaic interior and live folk music, but is expensive and touristy.
+More than 130 restaurants and taverns in the Sunny Beach holiday resort cater to foreign tastes with a wide range of cuisine for holidaymakers of all nationalities.
+Places to eat in Sunny Beach range from familiar British pubs for homesick tourists, to traditional Bulgarian mehanas, and the range of cuisines ensures there are options to suit all budgets.

 The Sunny Beach holiday resort can get very crowded during peak season with over 100 hotels and two large campsites accommodating thousands of visitors.